What Is a Rotary Vane Pump and How Does It Work?

 • Eliminates impurities and prevents them from damaging the pump

-• Prevents pump from corrosion caused by reacting with gas
+• Prevents pump from corrosion caused by reactions with gas

 • Increases the efficiency of the pump by creating more effective seals